Steps to Enroll

 - Students who are enrolled in Continuing and Professional Development courses or corporate training programs that are less than 360 contact hours.

 Applying to San Jac is really easy.
-We’ve created a simple online tool to quickly take you through the process.
-Be sure to complete this step well before the upcoming semester, so you’ll be ready when class registration begins.
+We are providing you with a simple online tool, San Jac Connect, to help you begin the process.
+Be sure to complete these steps well before your upcoming semester, so you’ll be ready when class registration begins.
+Once you have created your San Jac Connect account, you’ll be able to register for upcoming events and apply for admission through the ApplyTexas application.

 We’ll need your latest official transcripts sent directly to us from the appropriate institution, such as your high school or any colleges you attended.